Smartify-Tech/weather-forecast/README.md

 In attempt to improve the model performance, the dataset was:
 * explored
-* outliers was removed and
+* outliers were removed and
 * the dataset was split into two categories
    * weather observations for zero precipitation
    * weather observations for precipitations greater than zero